 Before you start typing that angry email, take some time to cool off.
 You don’t want to say anything you’ll regret in this email—because once it’s out there, it’s permanent!

-Some suggest writing out a draft of the email while you’re still angry, just to get your feelings out.
-However, don’t send it until you’ve had that cool off period.
-Personally, I feel that writing angry words just makes me even more upset.
-Instead, I take some time to process the situation and calm down first, then sit down to write later.
+Some suggest writing a draft of the email while you’re still angry to get your feelings out.
+However, please don’t send it until you’ve had that cool-off period.
+I feel that writing angry words makes me even more upset.
+So instead, I take some time to process the situation and calm down first, then sit down to write later.

-If you take the time to calm down, you might find that you’re not actually angry after all, and then you will write an entirely different kind of email.
-After doing a relaxing activity, if you find you are still upset, then that is the time to sit down to begin writing the angry email.
+If you take the time to calm down, you might find that you’re not angry after all, and then you will write an entirely different email.
+On the other hand, if you find you are still upset after doing a relaxing activity, then that is the time to sit down to begin writing the angry email.

 Clearly State the Intent of Your Email

 Now it’s time to start writing this angry email.
-Start out with a friendly greeting, and then outline why the email is being sent.
-State the issue simply and concisely.
-If you try to dress up the language or skirt around the issue, then your message might not get through.
+Start with a friendly greeting, then outline why the email is being sent.
+State the issue concisely.
+If you try dressing up the language or skirt around the case, your message might not get through.
 You don’t want the recipient to be confused about the intent of the email.

 For example, say an employee at work made a big mistake on a project.
 In the email, clearly state what that mistake was.
 Then say that you are emailing to discuss why what was done is incorrect and explain what should have been done instead.
 Not only will this erase any potential confusion, but it also turns this angry email into a constructive one.

-Don’t be completely fueled by your anger.
-Stick to stating objective facts of the situation, and not just your opinion of the person.
-You don’t want this to become a personal attack, though you may feel upset with them on a personal level.
-Doing this will accomplish a couple of important things: it will make your tone easier to understand, and it will make the recipient more open to reading the email and accepting your feedback.
+Don’t be entirely fueled by your anger.
+Stick to stating objective facts about the situation, not just your opinion of the person.
+Though you may feel upset with them personally, you don’t want this to become a personal attack.
+Doing this will accomplish a couple of essential things: it will make your tone easier to understand and make the recipient more open to reading the email and accepting your feedback.

 Let’s continue our example.
-If an employee makes a major mistake, stick to criticizing their mistake, not them as a person.
-You should say something like, “The work produced was not up to our standards because…” instead of “You failed to produce work that meets our standards.”
+If an employee makes a significant mistake, stick to criticizing their mistake, not them as a person.
+For instance, you should say, “The work produced was not up to our standards because…” instead of “You failed to produce work that meets our standards.”

 Include Some Positive Reinforcement

 Avoid beating up on the recipient.
 In addition to discussing why you are frustrated, point out something good that the recipient did.
-It’s highly unlikely that every single thing they did was incorrect.
-Compliment their work ethic or teamwork.
+It’s doubtful that every single thing they did was incorrect.
+For example, compliment their work ethic or teamwork.
 Any positive reinforcement will be greatly appreciated.
-It will also help you out in the future because the recipient will know what to repeat next time they are given a task to perform.
+It will also help you in the future because the recipient will know what to repeat next time they are given a task.

 Offer Possible Solutions

-Make this angry email a constructive one too by offering solutions to the problem that has been created.
+Make this angry email a constructive one by offering solutions to the problem created.
 Give the recipient a chance to fix their mistake instead of taking over and doing damage control yourself.
 Maybe you could also allow them to come up with some possible solutions on their own.
 This is the only way they will improve in their job!
-Offering a second chance turns this bad situation into an opportunity to learn.
+Offering a second chance turns this dire situation into an opportunity to learn.

 Open the Lines of Communication

-Offer to meet in person to discuss the issue further, if at all possible.
-If it’s not, you can propose to talk on the phone or video call.
-No matter how difficult it may be, it’s important that the recipient knows they have the opportunity to talk to you about this situation.
-You can hear their side of the story and let them explain why what they did was a mistake, and then discuss those possible solutions.
-Opening the lines of communication will make you a good leader and give them the chance to prove that they are great too.
+Offer to meet in person to discuss the issue, if possible.
+If not, you can propose to talk on the phone or via video call.
+No matter how difficult, the recipient must know they can speak with you about this situation.
+You can hear their side of the story and let them explain why they made a mistake, then discuss those possible solutions.
+Opening the lines of communication will make you a good leader and give them a chance to prove that they are great too.

 Sign Off with a Kind Message

-Don’t leave a bitter taste in the recipient’s mouth by ending the email on a bad note.
-The point of this email is to enact change, right?
-If you want that to happen, the recipient shouldn’t feel beaten down.
-They should feel motivated to rectify the situation.
+Don’t leave a bitter taste in the recipient’s mouth by ending the email on a sour note.
+The point of this email is to enact change.
+The recipient shouldn’t feel beaten down if you want that to happen.
+Instead, they should feel motivated to rectify the situation.

 Check Your Grammar

-There is nothing worse than firing off an angry email, only to realize you made typos.
+Nothing is worse than firing an angry email only to realize you made typos.
 Ugh!
-You know that everything you said in the email will be diminished by these mistakes.
+You know that these mistakes will diminish everything you said in the email.

 If you follow all these steps, you will avoid the awkward—and potentially damaging—situation of sending an overly angry email.
 Taking some time to calm down and consider how to best share feedback with the other person.
-When you go through the process of writing and sending this email with a rational mindset, you won’t harm the relationship.
+You won’t harm the relationship when you go through the process of writing and sending this email with a rational mindset.